GauravKhulway/GauravKhulway/README.md

 ## :man_student: Student at Delhi Technological University!
 - Class of 2022
-- Engineering Physics(Majors in Electronics and Minors in Computer Science🖥)
+- B.Tech in Engineering Physics(Majors in Electronics and Minors in Computer Science🖥)
 - Having a keen interest in the field of Computer Science.

 ## 🖥️ Languages and Tools: